 What Is Platelet-Rich Plasma?

-Plasma is a part of the blood that contains platelet that encourage clotting as well as proteins that stimulate cell growth.
-It’s possible to separate plasma from the blood and to concentrate it, creating platelet-rich plasma, or PRP.
+Plasma is a part of the blood that contains platelets that encourage clotting as well as proteins that stimulate cell growth.
+It’s possible to separate plasma from the blood and concentrate it, creating platelet-rich plasma, or PRP.

 To produce PRP, Dr. Louis DeJoseph will first take a sample of your blood.
 He’ll then run the blood through a centrifuge so that the red blood cells separate from the plasma and platelets.
 The separated PRP is then prepared for injection into the patient.